NewCastile/git-practices/pages/dev.md

-# Preview
+# Development

-This page is under the `preview` environment
+This page is under the `development` environment

 # Changes